PietroCiaccio/ExchangeMigration/README.md

 **For mailbox enabled objects**

-- Source - This refers to where mail enabled enabled objects will be migrated from.
+- Source - This refers to where mail enabled objects will be migrated from.
-- Target - This refers to where mail enabled enabled objects will be migrated to.
+- Target - This refers to where mail enabled objects will be migrated to.
 - Primary - This is the mailbox enabled object.
 - Secondary - This is the mail enabled object in the opposite ExchOrg that is prepared / sychronized with the mailbox.